 - What personal information does PIMCO collect?

-- How does PIMCO collect and store personal information?
+- How does PIMCO store personal information?

 - How does PIMCO use personal information?